Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_use_python_controller/commision_and_test.md

 Node should now be commissioned on thread network.

-At this point you need to confirure IPV6 route to your light node (through OTBR)
+At this point you need to confirure IPV6 route to your CHIP node (through OTBR)

 For example :